csarat424/API-resume/README.md

 # API-resume
-This is json format resume
+This is a simple fun project and a json format resume

 I have built using an API service that serves my resume details in json format over an HTTP API for this I used nodejs and express